Hoziefa/nadsoft-test/README.md

 ## Features

 * Search is persisted via the Query-Params
-* Components are fully tested
+* Components are fully unit & integration tested

 ## Getting Started